agentrickard/domain/domain_prefix/README.txt

 To test basic functionality, I recommend prefixing the 'watchdog' table.
 Then test Drupal's error logging on variuous domains.

-THIS MODULE WILL NOT WORK CORRECTLY ON pgSQL.
-See 4.2 for details.

 ----
 1.2 Use-Case